trammell/recipe-book/susans-recipes.md

 ## Slow-Cooked Carnitas Tacos

 Bon Appétit, April 2008, by Amy Finely.
-Makes FIXME servings.
+Makes 4 servings.

 You'll need a slow cooker for this recipe (a necessity for any busy cook).